skip to Main Content

 Of all the barks, pants, yips, whines, and growls that come out of our dogs, the sounds of reverse sneezing are probably the most disturbing.

 Thankfully, reverse sneezing isn’t painful or harmful to your pup.
-But that leaves the question: why do dogs reverse sneeze?
+But that leaves the question: why do our pups reverse sneeze?

-Although the exact cause isn’t known, reverse sneezing occurs because of a muscle spasm at the back of your dog’s mouth where it meets the throat.
-For a few moments, your dog’s trachea becomes narrower, making it difficult for them to inhale.
+Although the exact cause isn’t known, reverse sneezing in dogs occurs when your pup’s soft palate (the soft part of the mouth that separates the nasal passage from the oral cavity) is irritated.
+The irritation on the soft palate will cause a muscle spasm, and for a few moments, your dog’s trachea becomes narrower, making it difficult for them to inhale.

-While a reverse sneezing attack can happen to any dog, some breeds are more susceptible than others.
+While a reverse sneezing episode can happen to any dog, some breeds are more susceptible than others.

-Dogs with shortened snouts such as pugs, shih tzus, and bulldogs have elongated soft palates.
-Occasionally, they can suck the elongated palate into their throat, causing reverse sneezing.
+Brachycephalic breeds, or dogs with shortened snouts, such as pugs, shih tzus, and bulldogs, have elongated soft palates.
+Occasionally, they can suck the elongated soft palate into their throat, causing reverse sneezing.

-In general, any of the following allergens and irritants can trigger reverse sneezing in dogs:
+In general, any of the following allergens and environmental irritants can trigger reverse sneezing in dogs:

 • Smoke